Beyond Lebesgue and Baire IV: Density topologies and a converse Steinhaus-Weil Theorem: Density topologies

 (v) If $H\in \mathcal{D}_{\mathcal{B}}(\mathcal{T}),$ and $H=U\backslash N$ with $U\in \mathcal{T}$ and $N$ meagre (in the sense of $\mathcal{T}$) we may chose a larger meagre $\mathcal{F}_{\sigma }(\mathcal{T)}$-set $ M\supseteq N,$ and then $H^{\prime }=U\backslash M\in \mathcal{G}_{\delta } \mathcal{(T)\cap D}_{\mathcal{B}}(\mathcal{T})$. $\square $

 Recall the observation of Haupt and Pauc [HauP] that (writing \textit{nwd } for nowhere dense)

-[Kec, 17.47].
-This shows very clearly how changing from the original topology $\mathcal{T}$ ($\mathcal{E}$ in the Euclidean case) to the density topology $\mathcal{D}$ changes from the measure case to the Baire (or topological) case.
+[Kec, 17.47] (the left equivalence as $\mathcal{D}_{\mathcal{L}}$ is a topology).
+This shows very clearly how changing from the original topology $ \mathcal{T}$ ($\mathcal{E}$ in the Euclidean case) to the density topology $ \mathcal{D}$ turns qualitative measure considerations into Baire (or topological) considerations.
 This is the basis for the use of bitopology in [BinO2].

-Theorem 2 below extends the list (i)-(v) in Theorem 1 to (vi), (vii) (as noted above (viii) becomes a matter of definition).
+Theorem 2 below extends the list (i)-(v) in Theorem 1 to (vi), (vii) (as noted above (viii) becomes a matter of definition), in particular yielding an abstract form of (H-P).